-Abstract.
-We study routing algorithms for three-dimensional ad hoc networks that guarantee delivery and are k-local, i.e., each intermediate node v's routing decision only depends on knowledge of the labels of the source and destination nodes, of the subgraph induced by nodes within distance k of v, and of the neighbour of v from which the message was received.
-We model a three-dimensional ad hoc network by a unit ball graph, where nodes are points in \mathbb{R}^3 , and nodes u and v are joined by an edge if and only if the distance between u and v is at most one.
+We study the problem of routing in three-dimensional ad hoc networks.
+We are interested in routing algorithms that guarantee delivery and are k-local, i.e., each intermediate node v's routing decision only depends on knowledge of the labels of the source and destination nodes, of the subgraph induced by nodes within distance k of v, and of the neighbour of v from which the message was received.
+We model a three-dimensional ad hoc network by a unit ball graph, where nodes are points in three-dimensional space, and for each node v, there is an edge between v and every node u contained in the unit-radius ball centred at v

 The question of whether there is a simple local routing algorithm that guarantees delivery in unit ball graphs has been open for some time.
 In this paper, we answer this question in the negative: we show that for any fixed k, there can be no k-local routing algorithm that guarantees delivery on all unit ball graphs.
-This result is in contrast with the two-dimensional case, where 1-local routing algorithms that guarantee delivery are known.
+This result is in contrast with the twodimensional case, where 1-local routing algorithms that guarantee delivery are known.
 Specifically, we show that guaranteed delivery is possible if the nodes of the unit ball graph are contained in a slab of thickness $1/\sqrt{2}$.
-However, there is no k-local routing algorithm that guarantees delivery for the class of unit ball graphs contained in thicker slabs, i.e., slabs of thickness $1/\sqrt{2} + \epsilon$ for some $\epsilon > 0$.
-The algorithm for routing in thin slabs derives from a transformation of unit ball graphs contained in this slabs into quasi unit disc graphs, which yields a 2-local routing algorithm.
-We also show several results that further elaborate on the relationship between these two classes of graphs.
+However, there is no k-local routing algorithm that guarantees delivery for the class of unit ball graphs contained in thicker slabs, i.e., slabs of thickness $1/\sqrt{2+\epsilon}$ for some $\epsilon > 0$.
+The algorithm for routing in thin slabs derives from a transformation of unit ball graphs contained in thin slabs into quasi unit disc graphs, which yields a 2-local routing algorithm.
+We also show several results that further elaborate on the relationship between these two classes of graphs. keywords: ad hoc networks, unit ball graph, routing, distributed algorithms, quasi unit disc graph